DrBaryon/grabembythekitty/proposal.md

 defended the carpet.
 Waves will continue to increase in difficulty with more and more "bad hombres."
 If the carpet takes too much damage, you lose!
 Sad!

+(Names may be genericized to protect potential HR snowflakes.)

 Users will be able to:
   Click, hold, drag and release a cat into Kitmo to remove them from play.
   Keep track of carpet status and the number of cats until the next wave.